2Fac3R/crm/backend/README.md

-# Userlab - CRM
+# CRM

-This repository represents my implementation for the Full Stack JS Test applied by Userlab.
+This repository is a simple CRM RESTful API implementation using Django Rest Framework.

 ## Installation